MMagg-dev/Game-Checklist-for-AC-Odyssey/README.md

-# Game Checklist – for AC Odyssey
+# Game Checklist, Tracker and Guide - for AC Odyssey

 An unofficial checklist, progress tracker, and general guide for Assassin’s Creed Odyssey game.
 Explore Greece, Elysium, Underworld, and Atlantis and make sure you don’t miss out on any quest, collectible, or ainigmata ostraka puzzles in the game.